South Dakota Shakespeare Festival 2021 Season Board of Directors

 For over 36 years Evelyn taught and conducted research as a Professor in the Sanford School of Medicine teaching a variety of students including undergraduates, graduate, medical students and residents.
 Evelyn serves as a Board member and Secretary on the Clay County Historical Commission, on the Board of the Friends of the W. H. Over Museum, where she also volunteers in museum cataloging and exhibit design, and volunteers at the Vermillion Food Pantry.
 Evelyn serves as secretary and Board member of the Vermillion Community Theatre which puts on children’s workshops and plays during the summer and, more recently, a dinner theater during the winter to early spring.
 In that context she helps with fundraising and the production of costumes and sets as well as being on stage.
 Finally, Evelyn has published three books documenting stained glass windows and houses owned by a physician who practiced medicine in Vermillion during the first half of the 20th century.

-University of South Dakota, Political Science
+University of South Dakota, Associate Dean of Students

 After having been an admirer of the works of William Shakespeare since high school David Leonard joined the SDSF Board of Directors during the summer of 2017.
 David's professional background includes working in the mental health field; he is currently News Director at KYNT AM 1450 Radio in Yankton where he also hosts the Alive at Five program.
 Personal interests include spending time with his dog Luke, hiking, hunting & fishing, cryptocurrency, homebrewing and cooking.